cloud-elements/devportal/docs/guides/elements/auth.md

 {% include workflow.html displayNames="Info,Authentication,Config & Parameters,Hooks,Events,Resources" links="define-info.html,auth.html,config.html,hooks.html,events.html,resources.html" active="Config & Parameters"%}

-## About Authentication
+## About OAuth Authentication

-OAuth is a common authentication protocol for REST APIs and Cloud Elements supports both [OAuth 2.0](#oauth-2-0) and [OAuth 1.0](##oauth-1-0).
+OAuth is a common authentication protocol for REST APIs and Cloud Elements supports both [OAuth 2.0](#oauth-2-0) and [OAuth 1.0](#oauth-1-0).
 You need to set up more information for OAuth elements than other authentication types.
 This section provides more details about how these authentication types work and how Cloud Elements uses the information you provide when building custom elements.

 ### OAuth 2.0